Billing Rules (Advanced)

 Invoice Rules Timing

-Invoice Rules are applied only when an Invoice is generated.
+Invoice Rules are evaluated only when an Invoice is generated.

 They modify the final invoice total, not individual charges.